-4.3.3.6 Remuneration system for members of the Board of Managing Directors group, bank, area of board responsibility, and individual targets and are agreed between the Supervisory Board and the members of the Board of Managing Directors.
+4.3.3.6 Remuneration system for members of the Board of Managing Directors

 The remuneration for members of the Board of Managing Directors is definitively agreed with the Supervisory Board in writing.
 The members of the Board of Managing Directors receive twelve fixed monthly salaries plus variable remuneration.